Global well-posedness for the 2D stable Muskat problem in $H^{3/2}$: Introduction

+In this paper, we develop a $\dot H^{\frac{3}{2}}$ critical theory under an arbitrary bounded slope assumption.
 The approach in this paper is completely new and is based on a reformulation of the usual Muskat equation $(\mathcal{M})$.
 This new formulation allows one to take advantage of the oscillations which are crucial in this problem.
-There is many ways of measuring smoothness while trying to do {\it{a priori}} estimates in critical spaces and contrarily to (almost) all previous works in the Muskat equation we shall never split the study into high/low frequencies or small/big increment in the finite difference operator.
-At the contrary, we shall consider the interaction between both and the Besov spaces techniques would be the main tool to achieve this.
+There are many ways of measuring smoothness while trying to do {\it{a priori}} estimates in critical spaces.
+Contrarily to (almost) all previous works in the Muskat equation we shall never split the study into high/low frequencies or small/big increment in the finite difference operator.
+On the contrary, we shall consider the interaction between both and the Besov spaces techniques will be the main tool to achieve this.
 It is worth saying that the new formulation of the problem turns out to be crucial to prove the main theorems of this paper since it gives new features that are very difficult to see in the original formulation $(\mathcal{M})$.
-If one tries to do $\dot H^{3/2}$ estimates using Besov spaces techniques by using the classical formulation of the problem as stated in the introduction $(\mathcal{M})$, then one would quickly notice that there is a big issue to control the higher order terms, so a direct use of Besov space estimates would not give a satisfactory results. \\
+If one tries to do $\dot H^{3/2}$ estimates using Besov spaces techniques by using the classical formulation of the problem as stated in the introduction $(\mathcal{M})$, then one would quickly notice that there is a big issue to control the higher order terms.
+Therefore, a direct use of Besov space estimates would not give a satisfactory result. \\

-This article completes the missing part in the understanding of the theory of global well-posedness of large solutions in the Lipschitz space for the stable Muskat problem.
+This article is a significant step in understanding the theory of global well-posedness of large solutions in the Lipschitz space.
 Indeed, the main result of this paper is the global well-posedness of strong solution in $\dot H^{5/2} \cap \dot H^{3/2}$ under a smallness assumption on the $\dot H^{3/2}$ norm of the initial data.
 It would not be possible to prove a global results for all data in the Lipschitz space since the authors of \cite{CGZ} have shown that there is solutions with initial data having a (relatively) high slopes that become singular in finite time showing the instability of the Cauchy problem associated to initial data in critical spaces. \\

-The strategy of the proof is classical, we first establish the {\it{a priori}} estimates and then we construct a solution {\emph{via}} classical compactness arguments that allow us to pass to the weak limit in a parabolic regularized Muskat equation. \\
+The strategy of the proof is classical.
+We first establish the {\it{a priori}} estimates and then we construct a solution {\emph{via}} classical compactness arguments that allow us to pass to the weak limit in a parabolic regularized Muskat equation. \\

 The outline of this paper is as follows.
 In the next section, we state the main results.
 In the third section, we give the definitions of the spaces along with some harmonic analysis tools that we shall use throughout the article.
 The fourth section is devoted to the new formulation of the problem.
 The fifth section is the proof of the {\it{a priori}} estimates in $\dot H^{3/2}$.
 In the sixth section, we give the {\it{a priori}} estimates in $\dot H^{5/2}$.
 The last section is the proof of the main results.